cal-itp/data-infra/warehouse/README.md

 [dbt docs](https://docs.getdbt.com/docs/build/python-models) exist for setting up Python models in general, as well as the specific steps required to configure BigQuery/Dataproc.

 The default profile template specifies `gcr.io/cal-itp-data-infra/dbt-spark:<date_tag>` as the custom image for Dataproc batch jobs.
-This image is built and pushed via the following (note that the image is hosted on Google Container Registry (`gcr.io`) not GitHub Container Registry (`ghcr.io`).
+This image is built and pushed via the following; note that the image is hosted on Google Container Registry (`gcr.io`) not GitHub Container Registry (`ghcr.io`).
 This will need to be migrated to Google Artifact Repository at some point in the future, as it is replacing GCR.